 Nonprofit entity, 501(c)(3), tax exempt entity—are names commonly used interchangeably for charitable organizations.
-Unfortunately, the reference to tax exemption they imply will not always be the case.
+Unfortunately, the reference to they imply will not always be the case.

 The Internal Revenue Code (IRC) provides an exemption from federal income tax under various sections, most notably section 501(c)(3).
 And, while most states apply the 501(c)(3) exemption to state income tax, that exemption does not automatically apply to exempt state sales and use tax.

 State sales tax rules can be complex and differ based on the activities of a 501(c)(3) entity.
 Factors to consider in determining the sales tax implications on a 501(c)(3) entity are the home state of the organization and the type of nonprofit organization.
-The typical types of entities thought of as exempt nonprofit entities are charitable hospitals, schools (public and private), religious and charitable institutions.
+The typical types of entities thought of as exempt nonprofit entities include:

 Arizona does not provide nonprofit entities with an overall exemption from the Transaction Privilege Tax (TPT) and Use tax.
 Generally, sales made to religious institutions, schools, and other nonprofit entities are subject to Arizona TPT and use tax.
 Certain specifically identified types of nonprofit entities are exempt from TPT and use tax due to their business classifications.
 Business classifications exempt from Arizona TPT and use tax on its purchases include qualifying health care organizations, qualifying hospitals, qualifying community health centers, 501(c)(3) organizations that regularly serve meals to the needy or indigent and 501(c)(3) organizations that use purchases exclusively for training, job placement, or rehabilitation programs or testing for mentally or physically handicapped individuals.